How to Calm a Sensory Meltdown: A Parent’s Ultimate Emergency Guide (2026)

 Your child is not broken.

-Their nervous system just needs support — not discipline.
+Their nervous system just needs support, not discipline.

 With the right tools, sensory meltdowns become shorter, softer, and less scary.
+Save this guide.
+Share it.
+Come back to it.
+It’s your emergency calm plan anytime, anywhere.

 Comments